-Takeaways: Need more games like BYU-Coastal Carolina
+AP Top 25 Takeaways: More games like BYU-Coastal Carolina?

 The fifth-year senior appears to be competing against four quarterbacks: Florida’s Kyle Trask, Alabama’s Mac Jones, Clemson’s Trevor Lawrence and Ohio State’s Justin Fields.

 BYU’s Zach Wilson goes to the back of the line after losing to Coastal Carolina.
+And maybe Alabama’s real Heisman candidate should be receiver DeVonta Smith, who caught three TDs against LSU, but it’s a quarterback’s award now.

 Coming into Saturday, when Book put up 348 total yards and accounted for five touchdowns against Syracuse, those four QBs ranked among the top 10 in the nation in passer efficiency rating.
 Book was 33rd at 148.89.

-Note: This story has been corrected to show that the Big Ten conference has a six-game minimum, not five, for teams to play for the league title.